algorand-school/algorand-school/README.md

 ## Acknowledgements

-The school is organized thanks to the economic and organizing support of the [Algorand Foundation](https://algorand.foundation/).
+The school is organized thanks to the economic and organizing support of the [Algorand Foundation](https://algorand.foundation/) and to the support of the [CINI working group on Blockchain](https://dltgroup.dmi.unipg.it/index.php).